Our Government > Town Clerk > Marriage > Marriage License Information

 Photocopies of the above documents will not be accepted as proof of identity.

-All foreign documents, not in English, require a certified translation.
-Acceptable are those produced by consulates, embassies and universities.
+All foreign documents, not in English, require an official certified translation from an official certified translation service.
+Also acceptable are those produced by consulates, embassies, and universities.

 Information regarding all previous marriages must be furnished in the application for a marriage license.
 This includes whether the applicants are divorced, whether the former spouse or spouses are living and, if so, when, where and against whom the divorce or divorces were granted.

 A certified copy of the last Decree of Divorce with Official Seal or a Certificate of Dissolution of Marriage is required.
-Divorce papers in a foreign language must be accompanied by a certified translation.
+Divorce papers in a foreign language must be accompanied by an official certified translation.
 If widow or widower, a certified copy of death certificate must be presented.

 $40.00 fee must be paid in exact change or money order, no personal checks!
 Fees are set by the State of New York and may be changed at any time.